-There are four factors that exist in every organization and determine the levels of motivation of the staff, whether positive or negative.
+There are four factors of motivation that exist in every organization or business.
+These factors determine the levels of motivation of the staff, whether positive or negative.
 Fortunately, each of these ingredients can be changed in a positive way—usually when a manager or supervisor replaces a leader whose management style has not been conducive to bringing out the very best in each person.

-Leadership style.
 This is a key factor in determining how people feel about the company and how motivated they are.
-Very often, just changing the leader changes the psychological climate of the company and, in turn, the whole performance of people in the organization.
+When a company undergoes leadership changes the psychological climate of the company is altered and in turn, the whole employee performance improves.

 The appropriate leadership style depends on the goals and objectives of the organization, the people within the company, and the external environment.
 Your leadership style should be one that focuses on the long-term success of your company, as described by Dr. William Schulz III in his article “Leadership for Long-Term Success”